Arriving in the U.S., HIO Registration, & Orientations

 Arriving in the U.S.

-The U.S. Customs and Border Protection (CBP) has created an on-line, electronic I-94.
-The traditional paper form I-94 may only be issued at Canadian land ports-of-entry.
+Once you enter the U.S., the U.S. Customs and Border Protection (CBP) creates an on-line, electronic I-94 record that details your entry into the U.S. The traditional paper form I-94 may only be issued at Canadian land ports-of-entry.
 You need to do two things when you enter the U.S.:

 - Print your I-94 or keep an electronic copy of the I-94 on your phone as you will need it for other purposes.